 - Grossman, R. (2009).
 Structures for Facilitating Student Reflection.
 College Teaching, 57(1), 15-22.

 - Kelly, R. (2014).
 Strategies for Managing Online Discussions.
 Retrieved from http://www.facultyfocus.com/articles/online-education/strategies-managing-online-discussions/

 - Online Academic Innovation.
 (2020, May 12).
 Create thriving online discussions.
 Portland State University.
 Retrieved (July 1, 2020) from https://oaiplus.pdx.edu/portfolio/create-thriving-online-discussions/

 - Torosyan, R. From Controversy to Empathic Discourse.Resources posted at: faculty.fairfield.edu/rtorosyan

-Discussions, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University is licensed under Creative Commons BY-NC-SA 4.0.
-This work, Discussions, is a derivative of Discussions developed by University of California-Davis’s Edtech Commons (retrieved on May 13, 2020) from http://edtech.ucdavis.edu/teaching/discussions/.
+Discussions, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University, is licensed under Creative Commons BY-NC-SA 4.0.
+This work, Discussions, is a derivative of Discussions developed by the University of California-Davis’s EdTech Commons (retrieved on May 13, 2020) from http://edtech.ucdavis.edu/teaching/discussions/.